hpssjellis/my-gitpod-of-edge-impulse/README.md

 my gitpod of edge impulse

+# Note: Only maintaining the Arduino section, specifically for the Portenta Pro Family of boards and shields

+The other sections work with varying levels of success.

 Make this most uptodate Gitpod by clicking the follwoing link (Need a Github login)
 ## https://gitpod.io/#github.com/hpssjellis/my-gitpod-of-edge-impulse